mesangar/SIE-OMS/README.md

 ```

 # Object Mask and Silhouettes (OMS)
-For Object Mask and Silhouettes, we perform instance segmentation of objects using the architecture of Mask R-CNN.
+For Object Mask and Silhouettes, we perform instance segmentation of objects using the architecture of [Mask R-CNN](https://github.com/matterport/Mask_RCNN) (He et al.).
 Using selective search, it identifies a manageable number of bounding-box object region candidates (ROI).
 Then, it extracts CNN features from each region independently for classification and extract a binary mask in pixel level of the object.

 <p align="center">
 <img src='pone.0227677.g006.PNG_L.png' width=600>